yagasoft/DynamicsCrm-CrmLogger/README.md

   + Logs to CRM, CSV file, or console
 	+ File logging can be used as a fallback
   + Log files overflow to new files on date or size threshold

+### Install

+CrmLog class can be found in either Common.cs in the [Dynamics365-YsCommonSolution](https://github.com/yagasoft/Dynamics365-YsCommonSolution) repository (for plugins), or [Yagasoft.Libraries](https://www.nuget.org/packages/Yagasoft.Libraries.Common) on NuGet (for web/console apps).

 ### Guide